 In one fell swoop - a phrase meaning "all at once"

-Its (adjective) - of, belonging to, made by, or done by it
+Its (possessive pronoun) - of, belonging to, made by, or done by it

 I could of - an incorrect use of the verb phrase could have; when written as a contraction "could've" sounds like "could of."